Registration Dossier

 - Executive summary:

-A guideline compliant study was performed to assess the acute toxicity of a mixture of C12-16 ADBAC and dicocodimethylammoniumchloride following inhalation exposure to the Sprague-Dawley rats.
-Four groups of ten rats each (five males and five females) were given a single, 4 -h whole body exposure at concentration levels of 0, 0.17, 0.24 and 0.34 mg/L. The animals were observed for 21 d after exposure and were then killed for gross and histopathological examination of the lungs.
-Body weight, food and water intake and lung weight were also determined.
+A study was conducted to determine the inhalation acute inhalation toxicity of a mixture of test substances (77.3% total active) containing cocobenzyldimethylamonium chloride (C12-16 ADBAC; 40% active) and dicocodimethylammonium chloride (di C12-16 DMAC; 37.5% active), according to OECD Guideline 403 and US EPA OPP 81 -3, in compliance with GLP.
+The experiment was performed in Sprague-Dawley rats.
+Four groups of ten rats (five males and five females) were given a single, 4 h whole body exposure at concentration levels of 0, 0.17, 0.24 and 0.34 mg/L. The animals were observed for 21 d after exposure and were then culled for gross and histopathological examination of the lungs.
+Bodyweight, food and water intake and lung weight were also determined.
 There were no deaths in the control group; one animal (male) died at 0.17 mg/L, four animals died at 0.24 mg/L (3 males, 1 female), and nine animals died at 0.34 mg/L (5 males, 4 females).
-Clinical signs of toxicity noted were (partial) closing of the eyes and exaggerated respiratory movement during exposure in all test groups, gasping and wetness around the mouth during exposure at 0.34 mg/L. Clinical signs were noted in survivors throughout the 21 d observation period.
-Decrease of body weight, reduced weight gain, and reduced food and water intake was generally seen up to 14 d.
+Clinical signs of toxicity noted were (partial) closing of the eyes and exaggerated respiratory movement during exposure in all test groups, gasping and wetness around the mouth during exposure at 0.34 mg/L. Clinical signs were noted in survivors throughout the 21-day observation period.
+A decrease in body weight reduced weight gain, and reduced food and water intake were generally seen up to Day 14.
+Abnormalities noted at necropsy in survivors were increased relative lung weight, swollen appearance of the lungs and gas-filled stomach and intestines.
+Animals that died showed congestion of the lungs, fluid in the trachea, and gas-filled stomach.
+Histopathological lung changes in survivors generally consisted of focal alveolitis and bronchiolitis; changes in deceased animals generally consisted of focal alveolar wall necrosis, diffuse congestion, focal alveolar wall oedema and focal alveolar wall haemorrhage.
+Under the study conditions, the 4 h LC50 of the test substance was calculated to be 0.25 mg/L or 250 mg/m3 (95% CI: 0.22-0.28 mg/L or 220-280 mg/m3) (Jackson, 1990).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.